nebulae-official/Orion/docs/getting-started/configuration.md

 # Configuration

-Nebula Orion provides flexible configuration options to customize the library's behavior for your specific needs.
+Nebula Orion provides flexible configuration options to customize the library's behavior for your Notion workspace integration.

 ## Configuration Methods